Hermann Tilke: Formula One

-Tilke is one of four designers recognised by the FIA but has, with the exception of the Silverstone redesign in 2010, been the only one to be commissioned to design Formula One tracks.
+Tilke is one of four designers recognised by the FIA but has, with the exception of the Silverstone redesign in 2010, been one of the designers to be commissioned to design Formula One tracks.
 One of his first minor tasks was to design and build a short access road at the Nürburgring, earned due to contacts made by his racing efforts there.
 His first major job was the transformation of the fast Österreichring to the much shorter A1-Ring in Austria, in the 1990s.

 Tilke was involved in the radical overhauls of European circuits, such as the Hockenheimring, Circuit de Catalunya and Nürburgring, as well as Fuji Speedway in Japan.

 Tilke secured the contracts to design many high-profile new world circuits from scratch, mainly in Asia but also in eastern Europe.
 He designed Sepang International Circuit, Bahrain International Circuit, Shanghai International Circuit, Istanbul Park Racing Circuit, Valencia Street Circuit, Marina Bay Street Circuit, Yas Marina Circuit, Korea International Circuit and the Buddh International Circuit.
 Tilke also designed the new Circuit of the Americas in Austin, Texas, where F1 made its return to the United States in 2012.
 Tilke's latest designs include Sochi Autodrom which hosted its first race in 2014 with the debut of Russia in F1, Kuwait Motor Town (Kuwait) which opened officially in 2019, and the Hanoi Street Circuit which was set for an inaugural race in April 2020 but got cancelled due to COVID-19.

 Tilke has designed every track with several other engineers from Tilke Engineering, as well as F1's former commercial rights holder Bernie Ecclestone.
 After viewing the track site and "once factors such as topography, wind direction, infrastructure and soil quality are known" the design work can begin.
 Tilke focuses on "conceiving dramatic architecture that reflects the host country, like Sepang's lotus-leaf grandstands in Malaysia", while also aiming for spectator comfort and clear viewing.
 He "build[s] corners that promise a fast and interesting race but avoid pulling the field apart".

+In 2025, IFEMA appointed companies in the Tilke group to continue the Madring project after terminating contract 24/219 with Dromo Circuit Design, which concerned construction support.
+In 2026, the Cologne Regional Court granted Dromo interim relief limited to Germany, prohibiting Tilke GmbH & Co.
+KG and Tilke Verwaltung GmbH from reproducing, in whole or in part, Dromo's protected Madring circuit design or from having third parties carry out those acts.
+The court recorded that a court-appointed expert had found corresponding Dromo documents stored on the respondents' computer systems as early as February 2025, with later copies including modified versions.
+It also noted that the separate licence agreement had not been expressly terminated and held, for the purposes of the German interim proceedings, that termination of contract 24/219 did not authorise the reproductions at issue.
+The order was preliminary, applied only in Germany and did not determine the wider contractual dispute in Spain.